Pierre-Jean Mariette: Early life and training

 Mariette was born to a long-established and highly successful family of engravers, book publishers and printsellers in Paris.
 His father was Jean Mariette (1660-1742).
 In 1657 his father's father, Pierre Mariette (ii) (1634-1716), had bought the family business from his ailing father, Pierre Mariette (i) (1596–1657), for 30,000 livres.

 Family connections put him in contact as a young man with antiquarians such as the comte de Caylus, for whom Mariette would write his Lettre sur Leonardo da Vinci, printed as a preface to Caylus's book on Leonardo's caricatures, 1730.
 In 1722 he first met the immensely rich patron of the arts Pierre Crozat, whom he advised, whose collection he catalogued and from whose sale he purchased outstanding drawings.

-After he attended the Jesuit college in Paris, his father sent him on tour in 1717, to sharpen his connoisseurship and further family connections.
-First he went to Amsterdam, which was the center of the art trade, and then to Germany.
-In Vienna Mariette catalogued the art collection of Prince Eugene of Savoy.
-Everywhere the affable, curious and sociable Mariette made acquaintances and formed contacts with the scholarly and artistic community in Europe, which he maintained through correspondence.
+Following his education at a Jesuit college in Paris, Mariette was sent on a tour in 1717 to refine his connoisseurship and expand family connections.
+He initially traveled to Amsterdam, then a major center of the art trade, before visiting Germany.
+In Vienna, he cataloged the art collection of Prince Eugene of Savoy.
+Throughout his travels, Mariette established and maintained extensive correspondence with members of Europe's scholarly and artistic communities.